myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 Dev to provide example of activating the example Gateway device.
 The example in/out should match the provisioned device information from our provisioning example covered earlier.
 ```

 After adding a Gateway device, we can then add sensors and actuators that will communicate with the gateway.
 Let's activate the sensor and actuator example devices that we previously provisioned.
 After selecting to add a Device, the user is asked for device information needed to activate the sensor or actuator.
-After entering in the information, the Cayenne API can be used to activate the device.
+After entering in the information, the Cayenne REST API can be used to activate the device.

 *NOTE: Notice how the user is asked for the __ID__ during the activation process.
 This ID is the __Hardware ID__ generated earlier during the device provisioning step.*